GaryB91/plunge/react_template/README.md

 In the file, you will see the place that we want webpack to begin processing the files in the `entry` section - this is the entry point for webpack.
 Webpack can begin at multiple entry points.
 You will see that there are two:

-- `JS_APP_DIR`
+- `JS_APP_DIR + "/app.jsx"`
-- `CSS_APP_DIR`
+- `CSS_APP_DIR + "/styles.scss"`

 We also define the destination of the files, and this is done with:

 - `JS_BUILD_DIR`
 - `CSS_BUILD_DIR`

-Within the app directory we have specified that the initial file the packager needs to hunt for is the `app.jsx` file - this is our entry/launch file.
+Within the app directory we have specified that the initial file the webpack needs to hunt for is the `app.jsx` file - this is our entry/launch file.

 We have also specified that this should all be bundled into an `app.js` file in our build directory.
-Which again, you may have noticed, is what we reference in the `index.njk` file within the script tags.
+Which again, you may have noticed, is what we reference in the `index.njk` file within the `<script>` tags.

-Running `npm run dev-build` will run and produce an un-minified version of our app while running `npm run prod-build` will produce and ugly old minified file.
-These be run by invoking webpack directly and is seen in the package.json file by calling `webpack -d` and `webpack -p` respectively, but for neatness and reduction of that all important commodity, brain space, putting these in the npm scripts under handy names simplifies things.
+Running `npm run dev-build` will run and produce an un-minified version of our app.
+Running `npm run prod-build` will produce an ugly old minified file.
+These commands can also be run by invoking webpack directly.
+Refer to `package.json` and look for the `scripts`  section.
+You will see that calling `webpack -d` and `webpack -p` will run `npm run dev-build` and `npm run prod-build` respectively.
+For neatness and reduction of that all-important commodity, brain space, putting these in the npm scripts under handy names simplifies things.

+If you want webpack to watch your files, pass `--watch` to your command, like so `webpack -d --watch`

 You may at this stage require to run `npm run dev-build` at least if you do not have the `static/js/app.js` file in your project.

-If you want webpack to watch your files, pass `--watch` to your command, like so `webpack -d --watch`

 .babelrc
 --------